Launch special — let's split the check with SPLITCHECK for 50% off

 Developer & Founder of HookSense

 GitHub webhooks let you build automated workflows that respond to repository events in real time.
 When someone pushes code, opens a pull request, creates an issue, or performs any of dozens of other actions, GitHub sends an HTTP POST request to your server with details about what happened.
-This is the foundation of CI/CD pipelines, chat notifications, deployment triggers, and countless other developer tools.
+This is the foundation of CI/CD pipelines, chat notifications, deployment triggers, and the GitHub Actions workflow_run integrations every modern developer tool relies on.

-This guide walks you through setting up GitHub webhooks from scratch, covers the most important event types, shows you how to parse payloads, and shares real-world automation patterns.
+This guide walks you through setting up GitHub webhooks from scratch, covers the most important event types, shows you how to parse the payload, and shares real-world automation patterns.
+Updated for 2026 with the current dashboard, the new fine-grained webhook secrets, and a working Node.js example you can copy into production today.

 Setting Up a GitHub Webhook